wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/6-policies.md

-The  Introduction to Power Automate security and governance module introduced Data Loss Prevention (DLP) policies, which restrict the connectors that can be used together within the same flow or app.
+The  Introduction to Power Platform security and governance module introduced Data Loss Prevention (DLP) policies, which restrict the connectors that can be used together within the same flow or app.
 The module also introduced the scope that a DLP policy will apply to.
 For